-On December 1, 2020, students at Saint Joseph University (USJ) reportedly engaged in violent clashes over an apparent connection to student elections.
+On December 1, 2020, students at Saint Joseph University (USJ) reportedly engaged in violent clashes, apparently over student elections.

 Students representing ruling political parties, including the Lebanese Forces and Hezbollah have historically dominated university student councils.
 Starting in October 2020, a growing number of independent student candidates, not affiliated with the ruling parties, have won elections at various universities, including the Lebanese American University, Rafik Hariri University, and American University of Beirut.